mnieber/skandha/README.md

 ## The `pmap()` function adds type-checking

-The `pmap()` function takes two arguments.
+The `pmap` function does not really do anything at run-time, but it adds type-checking at compile-time.
+It takes two arguments.
 The first argument is an array that has a container and a container-member.
 The second argument is a function.
 The `pmap` function checks that the output of this function can be stored in the container-member (if not, then a compile-time error results).
 It returns an array that contains its two arguments (because that is the format that `mapDataToProps` expects).
-As you can see, `pmap` does not do any useful work at run-time, but it adds type-checking at compile-time.

 ## Logging can be enabled using `setOptions()`

-By calling `setOptions({logging: true})`, the SkandhaJS library allows you to inspect each facet before and after calling an operation.
+If you call `setOptions({logging: true})` then the SkandhaJS library logs each facet before and after each operation.
 All facet members that are decorated with `@data` (or `@input`, or `@output`) are logged in a way that looks similar to what you are used to from Redux:

 - before and after each operation, the entire container that holds the facet is logged
 - all data members of each facet in the container are included in the log